Though he can afford to sit out coronavirus-delayed season, Mariners’ Kyle Seager embraces chance to play

 So he’s comfortable with it?

 “Not really, no, because it’s awkward and it’s uncomfortable,” he said.
 “Once you get moving, it gets kind of hard.
 You start sweating in there and then it gets a little harder to breathe with those things on.
 It’s not ideal.
-It’s not great, but you know this his how it is right now — we put the mask on to do our jobs and go home.”
+It’s not great, but you know this is how it is right now — we put the mask on to do our jobs and go home.”

 It goes beyond being able to play games — it’s teammates and their families.